HK 4.6×30mm: Others

-VBR produces a 4.6×30mm two-part controlled fragmenting projectile that is claimed to increase the content of the permanent wound cavity and double the chance to hit a vital organ.
+Heckler & Koch's 2012 website hosts ammunition datasheets from manufacturers of 4.6×30mm ammunition.
+Of these, a SFN Ram ammunition (later called "CPS Black Tip") has a muzzle energy of approximately 525 J that is comparable to 9×19mm rounds.

-Heckler & Koch claims that the CPS Black Tip ammunition made by Fiocchi has a muzzle energy of approximately 525 J that is comparable to 9×19mm rounds.
+VBR produces a 4.6×30mm two-part controlled fragmenting projectile that is claimed to increase the content of the permanent wound cavity and double the chance of hitting a vital organ.